sequenceiq/blog/source/_posts/2014-07-15-announcing-cloudbreak.markdown

 ###Cloudbreak API

 With Cloudbreak you are one POST away from your on-demand Hadoop cluster.
-For further documentation please follow up with the [general](http://sequenceiq.com/cloudbreak/) and [API](http://docs.cloudbreak.apiary.io/) documentation.
+For further documentation please follow up with the [general](http://sequenceiq.com/cloudbreak/) and [API](http://docs.cloudbreak.apiary.io/) documentation, or subscribe to one of our social channels in order to receive notifications about further blog posts.
+We are launching a series of post to dig into Cloudbreak details and make it easier for you to learn, understand and use Hadoop in the cloud.

 ###Cloudbreak REST client

-In order to ease your work with the REST API we have created and use a Groovy REST client.
+In order to ease your work with the REST API and embed in your codebase we have created (and also extensively use) a Groovy REST client.
 The code is available at our [GitHub repository](https://github.com/sequenceiq/cloudbreak-rest-client).

 ###Cloudbreak CLI